 The easiest way to see whether it is best for you is to use our CardFinder tool for Delta SkyMiles credit cards.
 It lets you input your monthly spending (we don’t ask for any login or account information) and see which cards earn you the most SkyMiles.

-There are almost 10 of them.
+There are over 10 of them.

 For example, the Amex EveryDay Preferred card earns points you can transfer into your SkyMiles account instantly.

 It earns over 1.5 points per dollar if you use the card 30 times in a month (about once per day), and earns up to 4.5x on groceries and 3x on gas spending.
 The Gold Delta SkyMiles card earns just 1 mile per dollar on those purchases even though it has the same $95 annual fee.

 Let’s say you spend $1,500 a month with $500 in groceries and $200 in gas purchases.

 Here’s how they compare over a year for earning points:

 The EveryDay Preferred earns over 2x as many points as the Gold Delta SkyMiles card in this case, and again you can transfer them directly to your SkyMiles account at any time.

 The only good reasons to carry one are the travel perks and the sign on bonus.
 The Gold Delta SkyMiles card offers a free first checked bag on Delta flights, priority boarding, and 20% off in-flight purchases.

 Cards that don’t say Delta on them like the Amex EveryDay Preferred Card don’t offer these travel perks.

 Click here for a full benefits guide to the Gold Delta SkyMiles® Credit Card from American Express.